This Easy BBQ Sauce Recipe Will Upgrade Your Next Cookout

-Making perfect barbecue sauce is a science, an art, and an eternal competition in some parts of the country.
-It can be all-consuming.
-But making a pretty damn good BBQ sauce is surprisingly easy.
-And absolutely worth the (minimal) effort.
+Making the perfect BBQ sauce is a science, an art, and an eternal competition in some parts of the country.
+However, making a pretty damn good BBQ sauce is surprisingly easy, and is absolutely worth the (minimal) effort.

-In the pantheon of easy things you can do to look like a cookout pro while flexing amateur muscles, homemade BBQ sauce is king.
-It's one of those things that looks and sounds impressive, but is remarkably easy.
-Chances are, you have most of the ingredients laying around the kitchen already.
-The alchemy can be largely reduced to guesswork.
-And yet the rewards are seemingly endless.
-You’ll get a lot of credit for mixing some stuff together in a pan and stirring it for a while.
-You'll automatically elevate your cookout prowess in the minds of all guests.
-You'll eventually become so confident in your minimalist cheffing that you'll probably dub it your "famous" sauce.
-And you won't even break a sweat.
+In the pantheon of easy things you can do to look like a cookout pro, homemade BBQ sauce is at the top of the list.
+It's one of those things that looks and sounds impressive, but is remarkably effortless.
+Chances are, you already have most of the ingredients laying around the kitchen, and you won't even break a sweat putting it all together.

-Now that we've got that sorted, it's time to think about how you want your soon-to-be-famous sauce to taste.
+Now that we've got that sorted, it's time to think about how you want your sauce to taste.
 Keep in mind this is for a classic red barbecue sauce.
 If you want to get fancy, there are other options, but we’ll start here.
-It’s what most people think when they think “barbecue.”
-(You can make your own mustardy Carolina-style sauce pretty easily with a modified version of this advice as well, though if you're craving Alabama-style white sauce, you might want to be less improvisational.)
+It’s what most people think of when they think barbecue.

 A solid barbecue sauce is made up of six parts.

 2. Something tangy.
 Think vinegar, mustard, citrus, or citrus preserves.
-This is what brings the zing to your sauce, and makes up about 1/4 of your core ingredients.
+This is what brings the zing to your sauce, and makes up about a quarter of your core ingredients.

 3. Something spicy.
 This is your heat: a hot sauce of your choosing and liking.
 Choose with care, and don’t be afraid to put in a little more than you’re used to.
-Aim for about 1/2 teaspoon for every cup of sauce you’re making.
+Aim for about half a teaspoon for every cup of sauce you’re making.

 4. Something wet.
 It can be beer, water, chicken stock, or even wine.
 This helps everything cook evenly and stay at the right consistency.
-If you're using something sweet like root beer or cola, this can also be your "something sweet."
-You might want to keep some nearby in case the sauce thickens up too much during cooking (or you get thirsty).
-Start with about 1/2 a cup and see what happens.
+If you're using something sweet, like root beer or cola, this can also be your "something sweet."
+You might want to keep some nearby in case the sauce thickens up too much during cooking.
+Start with about half a cup and see what happens.

 5. Tomatoes.
-You’ll probably use ketchup, but tomato paste works too.
+You’ll probably use ketchup, but tomato paste works, too.
 Tomato is a core ingredient for most barbecue sauces.
-You could make some without, but then you’re really just making sauce (or you're from Alabama).
-This will make up about 1/4 of your core ingredients.
+You could make some without, but then you’re really just making sauce.
+This will make up about a quarter of your core ingredients.

 6. The spice mix.
-This can get very complicated, and includes elements like allspice, onion powder, garlic powder, umpteen kinds of chili powder, bay leaves, old bay, oregano, cayenne pepper, mustard powder, liquid smoke, cumin, soy sauce, Worcestershire sauce… but it’s best to start simple.
+This can get very complicated, and includes elements like allspice, onion powder, garlic powder, multiple kinds of chili powder, bay leaves, Old Bay, oregano, cayenne pepper, mustard powder, liquid smoke, cumin, soy sauce, Worcestershire sauce—but it’s best to start simple.
 Throw in about a teaspoon of salt, and keep tasting from time to time.

-One last thing: While it’s cooking, keep about 1/2 cup of brown sugar and your salt shaker nearby.
+One last thing: While it’s cooking, keep about half a cup of brown sugar and your salt shaker nearby.
 Taste-test every 10 minutes or so (during about an hour of cook time), and add some pinches of one or the other if it tastes off.

-And tinker you should.
-Seriously.
-Half the joy of cooking is creating the art yourself.
-You can also do combinations, using marmalade and brown sugar for your sweet and a mix of vinegar and lemon juice for your tang.
-Go nuts (and maybe keep a pre-bottled batch nearby, just in case you go too nuts).
-When you find a winner, make an extra batch to keep in the fridge in case your next experiment goes horribly awry.
+Consider this blueprint to DIY BBQ sauce.
+Once you've mastered it, experiment with different ingredients until you find your signature version.
+For instance, you can do combinations, like using marmalade and brown sugar for your sweet and a mix of vinegar and lemon juice for your tang.
+When you find a winner, make an extra batch to keep in the fridge in case your next experiment goes awry.

 For sweet, let’s use cola.
 Not diet, but you can try cherry if you have some lying around.
-Pour about 1/2 cup of that into a saucepan.
+Pour about half a cup into a saucepan.
 Don’t drink the rest.
 We might need it later.

-For tangy, we’ll use a combination of balsamic vinegar and yellow mustard, 1/8 cup of each.
-Pour them in the saucepan.
+For tangy, use a combination of balsamic vinegar and yellow mustard, one-eighth cup of each.
+Pour them into the saucepan.

 For tomato, grab that ketchup in the door of your fridge.
-Give the pot 1/4 cup.
+Give the pot a quarter cup.
 That’s nine good squeezes if you don’t feel like measuring.

 We’ll skip the fluid because the cola is wet enough on its own.
 But keep the can nearby just in case.

-For hot and spice, we’ll keep it simple.
-Give it four good shakes of salt, and four good shakes of Tabasco, or Valentina, or Sriracha, or whatever you have in your fridge.
+For hot and spicy, keep it simple.
+Give it four good shakes of salt and four good shakes of Tabasco, Valentina, Sriracha, or whatever hot sauce you have.
 If you happen to have liquid smoke, pour in a tablespoon, but don’t panic if you don’t.
-“Real” barbecue people consider this cheating, but for beginners it can be a serious help.
+(Real barbecue people consider this cheating, but it can be a serious help for beginners.)

-Plunk it all into a sauce pan, turn it onto medium heat, and stir it with a whisk until it’s all as smooth, brown, and delicious.
-Cook until it starts to boil, whisking it real good pretty much constantly.
-Once it’s boiling, turn the heat to low and let it reduce (remember reducing?).
+Put it all into a saucepan, on medium heat, and stir it with a whisk until it’s smooth, brown, and delicious.
+Cook until it starts to boil, whisking it continuously.
+Once it’s boiling, turn the heat to low and let it reduce.

-Stir with a spatula every couple of minutes until the stuff moves like something between maple syrup and honey.
+Stir with a spatula every couple of minutes until the BBQ sauce moves like something between maple syrup and honey.
 If it gets too thick too soon, pour in a little more cola, and carry on.